 \subsubsection{Large Language Models}

-\paragraph{Baselines} We evaluate ModHiFi on Llama-2-7B, comparing it against state-of-the-art algorithms for structured pruning \citep{ashkboos2024slicegpt,men2024shortgpt}.
-The use of calibration datasets to compute statistics is in line with our framing of distributional access to data, since LLMs do not make their training data openly accessible.
+\textbf{Baselines} We evaluate ModHiFi on Llama-2-7B, comparing it against state-of-the-art algorithms for structured pruning \citep{ashkboos2024slicegpt,men2024shortgpt}.
+The use of calibration datasets to compute statistics aligns with our framing of distributional access to data, as LLMs do not make their training data openly accessible.
 Unless otherwise specified, the algorithms use WikiText-2 for calibration, with 128 samples of length 1024 \footnote{ShortGPT's calibration data is not publicly available.}.
-None of the algorithms perform post-pruning recovery fine-tuning.
+None of the algorithms performs post-pruning recovery finetuning.
 Additional details about our choice of baselines can be found in \cref{app:prune:baseline_selection}.

-\paragraph{Evaluation} We also measure the performance of the model via its zero-shot accuracy on a suite of standard NLP tasks \citep{clark2018thinksolvedquestionanswering, sakaguchi2019winograndeadversarialwinogradschema, zellers2019hellaswagmachinereallyfinish, bisk2019piqareasoningphysicalcommonsense} and WikiText perplexity.
-In \cref{tab:llama_zeroshot}, we see that our method is competitive, with consistently high average and task-specific performance, and outperforming at moderate sparsities.
-We find that the quality of the calibration set plays an important role, with the performance of ModHiFi-P-Alpaca being consistently higher than that of ModHiFi-P-WikiText.
-This tells us that retaining only \textsc{HiFi} components offers a \textbf{model-agnostic} approach to structured pruning, with its application to LLMs requiring no changes from its application to vision models.
+\textbf{Evaluation} We also measure the performance of the model via its zero-shot accuracy on a suite of standard NLP tasks \citep{clark2018thinksolvedquestionanswering, sakaguchi2019winograndeadversarialwinogradschema, zellers2019hellaswagmachinereallyfinish, bisk2019piqareasoningphysicalcommonsense} and WikiText perplexity.
+In \cref{tab:llama_zeroshot}, we observe that our method is competitive, with consistently high average and task-specific performance, and outperforms at moderate sparsity levels.
+We find that the quality of the calibration set plays a crucial role, with the performance of ModHiFi-P-Alpaca outperforming that of ModHiFi-P-WikiText.
+This indicates that retaining only \textsc{HiFi} components provides a \textbf{model-agnostic} approach to structured pruning, with its application to LLMs requiring no modifications beyond its application to vision models.